Today's Flash Patch represents the following as

 These Special Operations Units of the USAF are the only units at this time

 authorized to wear the black beret (2012).
-All of the other USAF units wear a blue beret.
+Several USAF Special Units wear

 Our ROMAD / FAC field started out during the Korean War (1950 ~ 1954).
 During this time they did just what we did in South Vietnam.
 We call in close air support to stop the enemy from advancing on our troops.
 After the Korean War was over, the ROMADs and FACs were forgotten about till the war in South Vietnam started.
 Then the USAF decided to reactivate the the ROMADs and FACs and press them back into action in South Vietnam.
 So in 1965 the Direct Air Support Flights units were created in 7 different locations around the South East Asia Region.
 This is their story.